-Types of Survey
+Types of surveys

-Types of survey based on deployment methods:
+Types of a survey based on deployment methods:

-There is a flipside to it too, this survey type is the most expensive method of data collection.
-It includes deploying a large number of human resources along with time and money.
+There is a flip side to it too.
+This survey type is the most expensive method of data collection.
+It includes deploying a large number of human resources, along with time and money.

-4. One-to-One interviews: One-to-one interview helps researchers gather information or data directly from a respondent.
+The one-to-one interview helps researchers gather information or data directly from a respondent.
 It’s a qualitative research method and depends on the knowledge and experience of a researcher to frame and ask relevant questions one after the other to collect meaningful insights from the interview.
 These interviews can last from 30 minutes up to a few hours.

 Learn more: Cross-sectional Study

 2. Longitudinal surveys: